-6.13 Notifying Head Office of Events
+6.14 Notifying Head Office of Events

-Please notify Head Office of any and all forthcoming events organised by your Branch by completing the Event Notification and the Site Inspection Checklist forms as required.
-Refer to Section 8.7 Insurance Templates for copies correct at publication (also available on the website: www.ashs.com.au).
+Please notify Head Office of all forthcoming events organised by your Branch by completing the Event Notification and the Site Inspection Checklist forms as required.
+All event Planning and Management forms are available on the website.
 This will ensure that your Public Liability insurance is in place, that your event appears on the website and in the Coming Events page in the Journal (if received prior to publishing deadlines).

-In addition, if your Branch requires advertising for your event in the Australian Stock Horse Journal please complete a booking form or contact the Journal Department at Head Office.
+If your Branch requires advertising for your event in the ASH Journal, please complete a booking form or contact the Journal Department at Head Office.
 All requests must be received prior to Advertising Deadlines - these are available on the website: www.ashs.com.au.